 Rambler Award: New freshmen entering Fall 2016 will be considered for a $30,000 Rambler Award at the time of admission.
 This award will be in recognition of the student's academic achievements and commitment to service and leadership.
 The Rambler Award provides $7,500 annually toward tuition.
 Students must be admitted by February 1 to receive consideration.
 Students eligible for any of Loyola's merit scholarships are not eligible for the Rambler Award.
 Any student originally awarded the Rambler Award who later qualifies for a merit scholarship, will see the Rambler Award replaced by the merit scholarship.

-Jesuit Heritage Award: This award (awarded for four consecutive years of full-time enrollment) is made to new freshmen graduating from Jesuit high schools who are member schools of the Jesuit Secondary Education Association in the United States, Puerto Rico and Canada www.jsea.org, or new freshmen graduating from recognized Cristo Rey Network high schools.
+Catholic Heritage Award: This award (awarded for four years of consecutive, full-time enrollment) is made to new freshmen graduating from a Catholic high school within the Archdiocese of Chicago or the Diocese of Joliet.
 This award is restricted to tuition.
-Students graduating from a Jesuit high school in Chicago will be awarded the Jesuit Heritage Award only.
+Students graduating from a Jesuit high school in Chicago will be awarded the Jesuit Heritage Award instead.